Strategic Communication and Language Bias in Multi-Agent LLM Coordination: Introduction

 AI agents powered by large language models (LLMs) are increasingly influencing research~\cite{lu2024llms}, social dynamics~\cite{tessler2024ai}, and industrial processes~\cite{patel2020leveraging,stone2020artificial}.
 While numerous definitions of AI agents exist, this work adopts a minimal operational view: an agent is defined as any entity that makes decisions based on an understanding of its context.
 Since our focus is on decision-making behavior, we abstract away other capacities (e.g., perception) and study how agents act within simulated environments.
 Although these decisions have no direct real-world consequences in our experiments, their potential operational significance becomes apparent when such agents are embedded in larger socio-technical systems.

 Understanding how LLM-based agents behave and interact in multi-agent settings is essential for both innovation and fairness.
 However, current efforts remain largely focused on single-agent explainability~\cite{ali2025entropy,el2025towards} and bias detection~\cite{li2023halueval}.
-Multi-agent environments introduce emergent biases that simple human behavior emulators often fail to anticipate~\cite{hammond2025multi,park2023generative}, and these biases already manifest in domains such as automated dispute resolution, pricing, and supply chain negotiations~\cite{brooks2022artificial,falcao2024making,ramachandran2022contract,bahtizin2019using}.
+Multi-agent environments introduce emergent biases that simple human behavior emulators often fail to anticipate~\cite{hammond2025multi,park2023generative}, and these biases already manifest in domains such as automated dispute resolution, pricing, and supply chain negotiations~\cite{brooks2022artificial,falcao2024making}.
 Game theory~\cite{owen2013game} provides a principled framework for studying strategic interactions and has recently been extended to LLM-driven agents~\cite{capraro2024language,fontana2024nicer,wang2024large}.
 Yet, reproducible methodologies that bridge theory and empirical testing in multi-agent contexts remain limited~\cite{mao2023alympics}.
 FAIRGAME~\cite{buscemi2025fairgame} is a framework that addresses this gap by simulating game-theoretic scenarios ranging from classical games to complex industrial and governance applications~\cite{balabanova2025media}.
 This framework enables the configuration of agents with distinct strategic, linguistic, and cultural traits, and logs outcomes at scale~\cite{han2021or,buscemi2025llms,montero2022inferring}.
 Previous experiments~\cite{buscemi2025fairgame,buscemi2025llms} revealed that the linguistic cues embedded in agents' own prompts influenced cooperation levels, even in the absence of explicit communication, uncovering a hidden channel through which bias shapes collective behavior.

 Building on these findings, the present study investigates how explicit communication between agents influences emerging collective behavior.
 We extend the \textsc{FAIRGAME} framework to support inter-agent dialogue and systematically compare interactive and non-interactive conditions in controlled game-theoretic environments.
 The aim is to determine whether communication mitigates, amplifies, or keeps latent language biases unchanged, depending on the structure of incentives and prevailing conversational norms.
 To this end, we conduct a large-scale evaluation across two canonical game settings, using two LLMs, three languages, and varied experimental configurations.
 We further examine the characteristics of agent communication, such as message length and stylistic features, to understand how strategic intent is conveyed.
 Finally, we identify directions for future research on the role of communication in shaping cooperative dynamics within multi-agent LLM systems.